arnold-c/PhD-Dissertation/chapter_1/introduction.typ

 For example, accounting for injection drug use status can help target interventions to reduce human immunodeficiency virus (HIV) and Hepatitis C Virus incidence @levittInfectiousDiseasesInjection2020.

 Throughout my dissertation I specifically address the discretization of 3 categories of continuous phenomena: risk classes, infection status, and outbreaks.
-Chapters 2 & 3 address the definition of exposure and risk classes in the context of the COVID-19 pandemic and the implications for intervention effectiveness.
+@d4a & @lca address the definition of exposure and risk classes in the context of the COVID-19 pandemic and the implications for intervention effectiveness.
-In Chapters 4 & 5 I examine the impact of uncertainty in the binary classification of an individual's infection status via diagnostics on the determination of outbreak status, and consequentially, outbreak response and prediction.
+In @outbreak-detection & @ews I examine the impact of uncertainty in the binary classification of an individual's infection status via diagnostics on the determination of outbreak status, and consequentially, outbreak response and prediction.

-In the first half of my dissertation (Chapters 2 & 3), I explore how differences in infection rates between geographically co-incident groups can be evaluated in the context of the categorization process.
+In the first half of my dissertation (@d4a & @lca ), I explore how differences in infection rates between geographically co-incident groups can be evaluated in the context of the categorization process.
 In the spring of 2020, the COVID-19 pandemic resulted in many university campuses across the US shutting down, requiring their students to return to their respective homes @mackCollegesUniversitiesUS2020.
 When students were re-introduced to the Pennsylvania State University campus during the start of the Fall 2020 semester, two spatially entwined but demographically and behaviorally disparate groups were defined: returning students and the surrounding community members.
 Through this grouping, it is possible to characterize the burden of SARS-CoV-2 infection (the underlying virus that causes the disease COVID-19).
 Without discrete categories, there is no denominator for use in calculations of seroprevalence (the proportion of a population that have sufficiently high levels of antibodies, indicating past exposure to a pathogen); a key metric in the evaluation of disease burden.
-In Chapter 2 I show that substantial, unexpected, differences in infection rates can be observed between the student and community populations, highlighting that opportunities exist for infection mitigation efforts to minimize spread between spatially-linked subgroups of a population.
+In @d4a I show that substantial, unexpected, differences in infection rates can be observed between the student and community populations, highlighting that opportunities exist for infection mitigation efforts to minimize spread between spatially-linked subgroups of a population.
 To examine differences in COVID-19 infections that may exist in the student body, it was, once again, imperative to define groups to compare.
 However, with no clear differences in traditional demographic measures that could be used to categorize individuals, such as age, I use Latent Class Analysis (LCA) to define these group from behavioral survey data @wellerLatentClassAnalysis2020 @nylund-gibsonTenFrequentlyAsked20181213.
 The process of discovering categories with unsupervised clustering methods provides a mechanism to quantify the variation in risk perception and behavior, that cannot be directly measured.
-In Chapter 3, I map the association between these emergent risk groups with infection rates from serological data to parameterize a mechanistic model of infection, and demonstrate the limits of solely using non-pharmaceutical interventions to reduce infections within the student population.
+In @lca, I map the association between these emergent risk groups with infection rates from serological data to parameterize a mechanistic model of infection, and demonstrate the limits of solely using non-pharmaceutical interventions to reduce infections within the student population.

-In the second half of my dissertation (Chapters 4 & 5), I examine the necessity and implications of categorizations for action in regions with persistent and emerging infection dynamics.
+In the second half of my dissertation (@outbreak-detection & @ews), I examine the necessity and implications of categorizations for action in regions with persistent and emerging infection dynamics.
 Infectious disease surveillance has 3 primary objectives: to observe and quantify the burden of disease, monitor trends in prevalence, and detect and inform response to outbreaks @murrayInfectiousDiseaseSurveillance2017 @DiseaseSurveillance.
 In pursuit of these goals, numerous continuous values must be discretized.
 Firstly, cases must be counted, which requires a set of criteria to convert the underlying infection dynamics within an individual into a binary status: infected or not.